 Expect Sugar prices to trade sideways: Angel Commodities

-According to Angel Commodities, expect sugar prices to trade sideways on expectation of steady demand.
+According to Angel Commodities, expect sugar prices to trade sideways on expectation of steady improvement in demand.

 Angel Commodities' report on Sugar

-Sugar Futures closed lower on Wednesday tracking international prices and higher availability of sugar as Uttar Pradesh produced 8.70 mt of sugar during Oct 1-May 1, up 28% from a year ago.
+Sugar Futures closed little higher but still trading in a range tracking weak international prices and higher availability of sugar in domestic market as Uttar Pradesh produced 8.70 mt of sugar during Oct 1-May 1, up 28% from a year ago.
 Moreover, government extends curbs on holding of sugar stocks by six months for the sugar dealers and traders.
-As per USDA, India’s sugar production in marketing year (MY) 2017/18 (Oct-Sept) is expected to increase by 18% to 25.8 mt.

 Outlook

-We expect sugar prices to trade sideways on expectation of steady demand.
+We expect sugar prices to trade sideways on expectation of steady improvement in demand.
 However, balanced demand and supply levels in the physical market may keep prices range bound.

 For all commodities report, click here